 International students enrolled in tertiary education

-What We Have FoundThe number of international students in tertiary education in New Zealand increased between 2008 and 2009.
-Almost all levels of tertiary education saw an increase in international students from 2011 to 2012 when viewed as a proportion of the total student population.
+What We Have FoundThe number of international students in tertiary education in New Zealand was similar in 2011 and 2012.
+There was an increase in international students from 2011 to 2012 when viewed as a proportion of the total student population.

 Numbers of international students enrolled in tertiary education.

 Increasing the number of overseas students is part of the government's export education initiative.
 The initiative, set up in 2001, aims to: increase export earning; manage risk; create other economic, educational and cultural benefits.

 A key criterion for the sustainability of export education is that there is a diversity of international students in terms of country and region of origin.
 This aims to limit the impact of sudden changes in demand for tertiary education in New Zealand from particular countries, and for particular programmes and fields of study.
 A diverse mix of international students also spreads the impact and benefits across New Zealand’s tertiary education sector and throughout individual tertiary education organisations.